Festive Forest Christmas Ornament - a mini tutorial

 So you want to make your own?
 Here's how I did it:

 Piece the block as you would normally.
 Warning, this goes surprisingly quickly and you may be tempted to make multiple mini blocks at once.
-I would suggest giving in to this temptation and making a whole bunch to give to people (especially if you might not be seeing them this year, seeing as we are still in a pandemic) and put on your own tree.
+I would suggest giving in to this temptation and making a whole bunch to give as gifts to others, and to put on your own tree.

 Once you have the block finished, press the joining seams between the template sections open to have as little bulk as possible.